avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How do I use SonoPlus AirPlay?

 Your older Sonos speakers simply appear as new AirPlay targets, and they can be used and controlled exactly like 'native' AirPlay speakers.
-The SonosPlay speakers are denoted by a '+' after their Sonos room name, e.g.:
+The SonoPlus speakers are denoted by a '+' after their Sonos room name, e.g.:

 ![SonoPlus](/images/AirPlayMenu.png)